-- Each reflection should take between 5 10 minutes to complete. - The reflection is about your learning during a specific class or tutorial activity. - The questions asked will vary between reflections and will be available during class.
-Details will be available during class.
-Late submissions will not be accepted.
-Name Cards Please bring name cards to both the class and your tutorials.
-You need to have a name card, with your full first and last name clearly written and displayed for every class.
+- Each reflection should take between 5 10 minutes to complete. - The reflection is about your learning during your registered class and/or tutorial activity. - The questions asked will vary between reflections and will be available during your registered class/tutorial.